AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/6-Support-cases/_index.md

 **Notes:**
 - To change your support plan, see [Changing AWS Support Plans](https://docs.aws.amazon.com/premiumsupport/latest/user/change-support-plan.html).
-- For account closure, refer to [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html).
+- To close your account, refer to [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html).
-- For common troubleshooting topics, check the [Troubleshooting resources](https://aws.amazon.com/premiumsupport/knowledge-center/).
+- For common troubleshooting topics, check the [troubleshooting resources](https://aws.amazon.com/premiumsupport/knowledge-center/).

 #### How to Create a Support Case